Video killed the radio star and marketing technology might have "killed" your CMO. Let me explain.

 The same can be said for other strategic marketing roles such as segmentation, branding, pricing, and even analyst relations – the CRO will say they are important but since they only have an indirect impact on the next quarter’s revenue, they will not be a priority.
 You’ll have an all-day meeting with a Gartner analyst and both the CRO and CMO are bored to death and leave the meeting early to spend their time on some pipeline-related activities.
 And do you know who notices that?
 The Gartner analyst!

 Marketing technology has completely revolutionized Marketing over the last decade.
-What used to be a function that had to consistently justify their budget and existence is now being seen as a critical part of the go-to-market effort with very measurable contribution.
+What used to be a function that had to consistently justify their budget and existence is now being seen as a critical part of the go-to-market effort with a very measurable contribution.
 This transformation yielded a much better alignment with Sales, greater predictability of revenue, and usually a higher budget as Marketing can show a direct causality between budget and pipeline.
 All of that is fantastic but looking at the role of Marketing only as a tactical pipeline generating function omits significant strategic contributions to the company that should really matter to the CEO.
 Because Marketing is not just about the pipeline.